eclipse-ankaios/ankaios/doc/docs/reference/inter-workload-dependencies.md

   ...
 ```

-Ankaios starts the workload `logger` when the `storage_provider` is operational.
-As long as the workload has unmet dependencies, its ExecutionState is `Pending(WaitingToStart)`.
+When the `storage_provider` is operational, Ankaios starts the `logger` workload.
+The ExecutionState of the workload remains `Pending(WaitingToStart)` until all dependencies are met.

 !!!
 Note

-    Ankaios rejects manifests and workload configurations with dependencies forming a cycle.
-A manifest is only valid when its workloads and their dependencies form an acyclic directed graph.
+    Ankaios rejects manifests and workload configurations with cyclic dependencies.
+A manifest is valid only when its workloads and dependencies form a directed acyclic graph.

-The following example use case shows how to use the dependency types to configure inter-workload dependencies:
+This example demonstrates how to use dependency types to configure inter-workload dependencies:

 ```mermaid
 ---